Moving to Israel

 Bordered on the east by the Mediterranean Sea, Israel is neighbour to Syria, Lebanon, Jordan, and Egypt.
 The landscape is quite varied, including deserts, hills, small mountains, valleys, rivers and lakes.

-Even though its landmass is actually smaller than the US state of New Jersey, there are about 7.2 million people living in Israel.
-It is the world's only official Jewish state, and around 70 percent of the population is Jewish.
+Even though its landmass is actually smaller than the US state of New Jersey, there are over 8.3 million people living in Israel.
+It is the world's only official Jewish state, and more than 70 percent of the population is Jewish.
 However, due to the continuous influx of immigrants over the years, Arab, American, European, Russian, Asian, and African nationalities diversify the population.

 The official languages in Israel are Hebrew and Arabic.
 English is spoken widely and is a semi-official language.
 All road signs, government statements, emergency broadcastings, etc. are published in these three languages.
 Due to the enormous number of immigrants in Israel, many other languages are also frequently used.
 In urban centres and in the operations of most businesses, where a common language is required, English is normally used.